Thyme, common, Thymus vulgaris L. hero image

 Thyme, common, Thymus vulgaris L.

 Some herbs are well-known because they appear in every spice rack.
-Thyme, Thymus vulgaris, is one of them.
-Originally, mainly people from the countries around the Mediterranean Sea used this plant in their particular cuisine, but nowadays, it is a commonly used kitchen herb.
-Something fewer people know is that she is also a very powerful medicinal and magical herb.
+Common thyme, Thymus vulgaris, is one of them.
+Originally, mostly people from the countries around the Mediterranean Sea used this plant in their cuisine, but it is a commonly used kitchen herb nowadays.
+However, fewer people know that thyme is also an immensely powerful medicinal and magical herb.

 Healing properties of thyme, Thymus vulgaris